considonet/g-build/README.md

 # G-Build 2.3
-> A simple front-end building tool
+> A simple front-end building tool built on top of gulp and webpack

 Licence: MIT